efremfilho/mvp.without.dev/README.md

 Hi there,

-this is "How-to" for some kinds of MVPs.
+this is "How-to" for the MVPs we used at [Products and Hacks](https://productsandhacks.com/?ref=mvp.without.dev) and [PUE](https://pue.universidadeagora.com/?ref=mvp.without.dev).

   * [Marketplace](./marketplace)
   * [API](./api)